Kyuchumimo/Pygame-80/README.md

 A set of functions from TIC-80 tiny computer platform ported to Pygame>=2.0.1 + Python>=3.7.
 Many of them are designed to work with the NumPy library to improve performance, per pixel access and CSV files access.

+**THIS LIBRARY IS STILL UNDER DEVELOPMENT, SO THE BEHAVIOR OF THE FUNCTIONS MAY CHANGE FROM VERSION TO VERSION**

 Some of the highlights of using this library are:
 * TIC-80 friendly
 * Highly customizable (any screen resolution, different screen modes, any number of audio channels, custom FPS)